Education Research Current About VU Amsterdam NL

 Academic advisor

-The student psychological counsellors can support you with psychological complaints that impede your studies.
-The student psychological counsellor offer low-threshold, short-term and solution-oriented support for students experiencing study-related and/or personal problems.
+The student psychological counsellors offer short-term and solution-oriented support for students who experience study-related and/or personal problems.

 Student counsellor

-The student counsellor can help you with questions or problems that are not related to the content of your studies.
-The student counsellor supports you and provides advice or information on (legal) regulations and provisions.
-Examples include DUO facilities, financial regulations, Student Support Regulation or registration and deregistration issues.
+The student counsellors can help you with questions or problems that are not related to the content of your studies.
+You can contact the student counsellors for advice on DUO facilities, urgent housing questions and other (financial) regulations.

 Student Wellbeing Point

-The Student Wellbeing Point is an initiative set up by and for students.
-In an informal and relaxed space, trained VU students offer fellow students a listening ear, a safe place to catch their breath, or advice on where to find VU support services.
-You can find them right next to the student desk.
+The Student Wellbeing Point is an informal and relaxed space in which trained VU students offer fellow students a listening ear, a safe place to catch their breath, or advice on where to find VU support services.
+You can find the Student Wellbeing Point right next to the student desk in the Main Building.

 • Contact

-Do you have any questions about autism counselling?
-You can reach us by emailing autismebegeleiding.soz@vu.nl or make an appointment right away using the blue button at the top right of this page.
+Do you have any questions, or do you want more information on autism counselling or the Brainpower group?
+You can reach us via the contact form or you can make an appointment right away using the blue button on the top right of this page.
+An appointment takes about half an hour and is non-binding.
+Parent(s) and/or supervisor(s) are welcome at this meeting.

 Do you want to know more about studying with ASD?